Skip to navigation Skip to content

 • are not issued a reminder notice

-• will stop to receive any means tested ABSTUDY payments from 1 January, if the information is not supplied and recorded by 31 December
+• will stop receiving any means tested ABSTUDY payments from 1 January, if the information is not supplied and recorded by 31 December

 Change of circumstance PIT review

-A Change in Circumstance Parental Income Test (PIT) review is conducted when there is a change in a dependent YA or ABSTUDY customer's parent(s)/guardian(s) circumstances.
-See Changes which may affect the Parental Income Test (PIT) for reasons a Change of Circumstance PIT review may be issued.
+A change in circumstance PIT review is conducted when there is a change in circumstances for a parent/ guardian of a dependent YA or ABSTUDY customer.
+See Changes which may affect the Parental Income Test (PIT) for reasons a change of circumstance PIT review may be issued.
+The system automatically issues a change of circumstance review letter following certain updates to the parent(s)/guardian(s) record.

 • is issued via the customer's preferred contact channel, and